kelvinkosbab/BasicSwiftUtilities/Sources/CoreUI/Documentation.docc/Documentation.md

 ## `SwiftUI` utilities

+### Toast utilities

+The ``ToastableContainer`` component helps for displaying simple toasts in an app's window.
+Toasts can be configured to be displayed from the top or the bottom of the app's window and can contain a title, description (optional), leading image (optional), trailing image (optional).

+### Safe area utilities

+The `@Environment(\.safeAreaInsets) private var safeAreaInsets` utilitiy provides access to the app window's safe are inset values for a component.

 ### Ability to define colors by hex values

 Here is an example of how to define a `Color` object via it's